jweiberg/cop3502/README.md

 Translations
 ----------------------
 0 A.D. currently has complete translations for Chinese, Chinese (Taiwan), Italian, Korean and Asturian.
-We have near complete translations for Dutch, Portuguese (Portugal), Swedish, German, French, Finnish, Spanish, Indonesian, Russian, English, Turkish, Czech and Polish.
+We have near complete translations, 96% or greater, for Dutch, Portuguese (Portugal), Swedish, German, French, Finnish, Spanish, Indonesian, Russian, English, Turkish, Czech and Polish.

 If you would like to contribute to our translations please visit one of the following links: